Ahamefule J. Oluo: Personal life

 Oluo is biracial; their father is a black immigrant from Nigeria and their mother is a white woman from Kansas.
+Oluo says they never met their father, who died in 2006, but spoke to him once over the phone.
+Their older sister is writer and activist Ijeoma Oluo.

+Oluo has been married three times.
+Their first marriage ended in 2006.
+They have two children, born around 2002 and 2004.
 Oluo married writer Lindy West on July 11, 2015.
-They and West practice polyamory.
+They and West practice polyamory and have a third romantic partner, Roya Amirsoleymani.

-Their older sister is writer and activist Ijeoma Oluo.